App Volumes Architecture

 ThinApp Integration with Packages

 Network latency is often the limiting factor for scalability and performance when deploying ThinApp packages in streaming mode.
-Yet ThinApp provides exceptional application-isolation capabilities.
+But ThinApp provides exceptional application-isolation capabilities.
 With App Volumes, administrators can present ThinApp packages as dynamically attached applications that are located on storage rather than as bits that must traverse the data center over the network.

 Using App Volumes to deliver ThinApp packages removes network latency due to Windows OS and environmental conditions.
 It also allows for the best of both worlds—real-time delivery of isolated and troublesome applications alongside other applications delivered on packages.